 Some folks will call it a creative slowdown, or a loss of inspiration.
 Maybe the educated among us refer to it as a psychological inability to write or produce new work.
 Call it what you like, but I call it writer's block, and it is a terrible thing.
 Everyone has experienced it at some point,...
 Continue Reading →

 I love a good story.
 I love plot twists and characters that are engaging and interesting.
 I also love to see and hear those stories across multiple platforms.
 Even though it predates me, I have sometimes imagined sitting in the living room gathered around a radio listening to the old westerns like The Lone Ranger...
 Continue Reading →

-I'm grateful you are here.
-This page is a large step toward the realization of my lifelong goal to become a published author.
+Thank you for visiting my page.
+I'm grateful you're here.
+This blog is a large first step toward the realization of my lifelong goal to become a published author.
 That goal grows nearer by the day!
 Here you'll find several creative outlets I enjoy; writing, drawing, music, books, and the occasional rant.
-I have several stories outlined and at various stages...
+I have several...
 Continue Reading →